Kelly Keen coyote attack

 The Kelly Keen coyote attack is the only known fatal coyote attack on a child, as well as the only known fatal coyote attack on a human ever confirmed in the United States.
 On August 26, 1981, three-year-old Los Angeles resident Kelly Lynn Keen was dragged off her property and fatally wounded by an urban coyote before she could be rescued by her father.
 The event is also notable for its aftermath, in which large numbers of coyotes were killed and two animal rights activists provoked an uproar by claiming that her parents, not the coyote, had killed her.

 Attack

-On August 26, 1981, a three-year-old girl named Kelly Keen was left alone while her mother Cathy did some daily chores.
+On August 26, 1981, a three-year-old girl named Kelly Keen was left unsupervised in her living room while her parents did some daily chores.
 Kelly was watching educational television programs in the living room of the family's home in the Chevy Chase Canyon neighborhood of Glendale, California, but she let herself out the front door and stepped into the driveway, where she encountered an urban coyote.
 The coyote took Kelly in its mouth and ran off, dragging her through the street.
 Her father, Robert, quickly came running, chased the coyote off, and rushed Kelly to the Glendale Adventist Medical Center, where she was in surgery for four hours before she died.
 The cause of death was determined to be a broken neck and blood loss as a direct result of the coyote attack.
 She is buried at Forest Lawn Memorial Park in Glendale.